ghiscoding/aurelia-slickgrid/README.md

 - [Bootstrap 3 demo](https://ghiscoding.github.io/aurelia-slickgrid) / [examples repo](https://github.com/ghiscoding/aurelia-slickgrid/tree/master/aurelia-slickgrid/src/examples/slickgrid)
 - [Bootstrap 4 demo](https://ghiscoding.github.io/aurelia-slickgrid-demos) / [examples repo](https://github.com/ghiscoding/aurelia-slickgrid-demos/tree/master/webpack-bs4-demo)

+There are also 2 new Themes, Material & Salesforce that are available as well and if you wish to use SVG then take a look at the [Wiki - SVG Icons](https://github.com/ghiscoding/aurelia-slickgrid/wiki/SVG--Icons).

 #### Working Demos
 For complete working local demos, you can clone the [Aurelia-Slickgrid Demos](https://github.com/ghiscoding/aurelia-slickgrid-demos) repository (instruction are provided in the repo).
 This repo provides multiple samples (RequireJS, WebPack, CLI, ...) and also worth to know that the 2 WebPacks demos are updated frequently since they are the actual [Bootstrap 3 demo](https://ghiscoding.github.io/aurelia-slickgrid) / [Bootstrap 4 demo](https://ghiscoding.github.io/aurelia-slickgrid-demos/#/slickgrid).

 ## Wiki / Documentation
 The Wiki is where all the documentation and instructions will go, so please consult the [Aurelia-Slickgrid - Wiki](https://github.com/ghiscoding/aurelia-slickgrid/wiki) before opening any issues.
 The [Wiki - HOWTO](https://github.com/ghiscoding/aurelia-slickgrid/wiki/HOWTO--Step-by-Step) is a great place to start with.

-## Contributions / Comments
-Contributions are very welcome, this is what the community is for.
-If you wish to make a PR (Pull Request), please feel free to do so.

 ## Usage